 The Cubby is committed to providing an environment that promotes children's health, safety and wellbeing, which includes ensuring the implementation of clear policies and procedures for the administration of first aid.
-All educators employed at The Cubby will have Level 2 First Aid and are required to administer first aid when needed.
+All educators employed at The Cubby will have current First Aid qualification and are required to administer first aid when needed.
 TCH Management will provide educators with appropriate training on the use of relevant emergency equipment provided in The Cubby on an annual basis.